-Factbox: Why polio is proving so hard to beat
+FACTBOX: Why polio is proving so hard to beat

 * Pakistan is one of just three countries in the world, along with Afghanistan and Nigeria, that have endemic polio, a once-common childhood virus that can cause paralysis or death.

-* Immunization efforts in Pakistan have in the past been hampered by Islamist militants who believed the campaigns were a cover for Western spies.
+* Immunisation efforts in Pakistan have in the past been hampered by Islamist militants who believed the campaigns were a cover for Western spies.

 * As long as one child remains infected, all children are at risk.
 If polio is not completely eradicated, 200,000 new cases each year could crop up within 10 years globally.